MvdDonk/BrewfatherShoppingList/README.md

 - Brewfather API allows 500 calls per hour
 - Wait a bit before trying again
 - Consider reducing the frequency of requests

+### Language Issues
+- **System language not supported**: The extension will show a warning and use English as fallback
+- **Interface not updating**: Try refreshing the page or reopening the extension
+- **Wrong language displayed**: Check your language setting in the extension options

+### Settings Not Saving
+- **Changes reverted**: Make sure to click "Save Settings" before closing the options page
+- **Preview mode active**: Remember that changes are only previewed until explicitly saved
+- **Connection issues**: Verify your internet connection for settings sync

 ## Technical Details